relaycorp/veraid-authority/docs/api-server.md

     - `veraidServiceOid`: The OID for the service where the signature will be valid.
     - `veraidSignatureTtlSeconds`: Time-to-live for the signature in seconds (default: 3600).
     - `veraidSignaturePlaintext`: The plaintext to be signed.
-  - Output: URL to the new delegated signature.
+  - Output: URL to the new workload identity.
-- `GET /orgs/{orgName}/members/{memberId}/delegated-signatures/jwks/{delegatedSignatureId}`: Get JWKS-verified delegated signature.
+- `GET /orgs/{orgName}/members/{memberId}/workload-identities/{workloadIdentityId}`: Get workload identity.
   - Auth: Org member.
-  - Output: The delegated signature details.
+  - Output: The workload identity details.
-- `DELETE /orgs/{orgName}/members/{memberId}/delegated-signatures/jwks/{delegatedSignatureId}`: Delete JWKS-verified delegated signature.
+- `DELETE /orgs/{orgName}/members/{memberId}/workload-identities/{workloadIdentityId}`: Delete workload identity.
   - Auth: Org member.
   - Output: Nothing (204 No Content).
 - `POST /awala`: [Awala endpoint middleware](https://github.com/relaycorp/relayverse/issues/28) backend.